frederic-perez/AmE-dictionary/data/dictionary.md

 __fast-track<sup>2</sup>__ _v tr_ :four: To speed up the progress of (a project or person).
 __fasten__ _v_ :mute:[fas~~t~~en]
 __fastening__ _n_
-__fastidious__ _adj_ :six: /fass-TID-ee-us/ __1__ Showing extreme care when doing something. _The handbags have clearly been made with fastidious attention to detail._ __2__ Less commonly, it may be used to describe a person who is difficult to please. _The quality of food and service at the restaurant should appeal to even the most fastidious diner._
+__fastidious__ _adj_ :seven: /fass-TID-ee-us/ __1__ Showing extreme care when doing something. _The handbags have clearly been made with fastidious attention to detail._ __2__ Less commonly, it may be used to describe a person who is difficult to please. _The quality of food and service at the restaurant should appeal to even the most fastidious diner._
 __fastidiously__ _adv_ :es: meticulosamente _I was fastidiously watching the clock._
 __fastness__
 __fat cat__ _n slang_ A person who has great wealth and power.